ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Optimised art work
 - Art downloads from IGN are now automatically contributed to the [PSBBN art database](https://github.com/CosmicScale/psbbn-art-database), and missing artwork is also automatically reported.
 Manual submissions are welcome, see the [PSBBN art database GitHub page](https://github.com/CosmicScale/psbbn-art-database) for details
 - Added Neutrino support
+- Added a manual for PS1 games.
+It can be accessed in the Game Channel by selecting a game, pressing Triangle, and then selecting `Manual`

 ## New installation scripts